-- 1) Click on the Start button, then click on the all apps button.
-Right-click on the target app and select Uninstall.
-(Note: If the uninstall feature is not present, the app cannot be uninstalled by conventional means.) - 2) Right-click on the Start button, then left-click on Apps and Features.
+To uninstall a legacy program (pre-Windows 8), right-click on the Start button, then left-click on Programs and Features.
 Find the list of installed programs and uninstall programs you don't use and don't need.
-(Click on the three vertical dots at the end of each program i.d.)
 This can help speed up your PC, as those programs might include background processes, autostart entries, system services, context menu entries, and other things that can slow down your PC.
-It'll also save room on your hard drive and improve system security. - (The Uninstall feature is not available for many of the Windows 11 apps.
-Microsoft believes that some of them are essential to you, and hence the Uninstall button is greyed out).
+It'll also save room on your hard drive and improve system security.